jeffrey-jolly/Movies_App/README.md

 #  Movies_App
-This is a web-app is a sample prototype app where we can add movies with their actor names, director name and released year.
+This is a web-app is a sample prototype app where we can add movies with their actor names, director name and released year and query the result using the values entered..

 ### Technological stack
 Node JS , NPM and its packages